radius-project/radius/docs/content/components/dapr-components/dapr-statestore/dapr-statestore-tablestorage/index.md

 Radius components for Dapr state management with [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) offers:

 - Managed deployment and management of the underlying Azure Storage Account
-- Setup and configuration of Managed Identities and RBAC for consuming components
+- Setup and configuration of connection strings for consuming components
 - Creation and configuration of the Dapr component spec

 ## Create a Dapr state store with Azure Table Storage